An Overview of Universal Obstructions for Graph Parameters: Obstructions of vertex-minor-monotone parameters

 \subsection{Linear rankwidth}

 A natural step to make is to define the ``path-analogue'' of rankwidth.
-The \emph{linear rankwidth} of a graph $G$, denoted

-is obtained by restricting the tree $T$ of a rank decomposition $(T, \rho)$ of $G$ to be a ternary caterpillar (defined in \autoref{apeplicx}, see also \autoref{catrexlem}).
-Kanté and Kwon \cite{KanteK18Linear} conjectured that there exists a function $f \colon \mathbb{Ν} \rightarrow \mathbb{Ν}$ so that for every $k\in\mathbb{N}$, every graph of linear rankwidth at least $f(k)$ contains a tree $T$ on $k$ vertices as a vertex-minor.
-Resolving this conjecture would be an important step towards identifying a vertex-minor-universal obstruction for linear rankwidth.
+The \emph{linear rankwidth} of a graph $G$, denoted $\mathsf{lrw}(G),$ is obtained by restricting the tree $T$ of a rank decomposition $(T, \rho)$ of $G$ to be a ternary caterpillar (defined in \autoref{apeplicx}, see also \autoref{catrexlem}).
+Kanté and Kwon \cite{KanteK18Linear} conjectured that there exists a function $f \colon \mathbb{N} \rightarrow \mathbb{N}$ so that for every $k\in\mathbb{N}$, every graph of linear rankwidth at least $f(k)$ contains a tree $T$ on $k$ vertices as a vertex-minor.
+Resolving this conjecture would be an important step towards identifying a vertex-minor-universal obstruction for linear rankwidth. {It is worth to mention that this conjecture is further supported by the recent result of \cite{BojanczykO2025Graphs}.}